mhkafadar/notifine/README.md

 ## Notes

 Gitlab sends a job event for each PR event.
 So, to avoid duplicate notifications, we use job events instead of PR events.
-If you want to test PR events, you should select Job event and click test on Gitlab.
+If you want to test PR events, you should select Job event and click test on Gitlab

+**Telegram threads (topics) are now supported:**
+After adding the bot to the group, simply execute the /start command in the thread where you want to receive notifications.

 ## Ways to help